Why Your Knees Hurt (And Why the Fix Probably Has Nothing to Do with Your Knees)

 When should I see a doctor for knee pain?

 Seek medical evaluation if you have sudden onset pain from an injury, significant swelling, a feeling of instability or the knee “giving way,” locking or catching sensations, or pain that hasn’t improved after 4–6 weeks of appropriate rehabilitation.
-Chronic aching without those red flags is often manageable without surgery.
+Chronic aching without those red flags may respond to conservative care, but it still deserves an individualized plan.

 The next time your knees start talking, resist the urge to accept it as an inevitable consequence of the miles you’ve put in.
-Instead, look at the hip above and the ankle below.
-In most cases, that’s where the conversation actually needs to happen.
+Look at the hip above, the ankle below, the knee itself, and the recent change in training load.

 Your knees are usually just passing along a message.